Perfect Baked Chicken Thighs Recipe

 - Chicken Thighs – Thighs offer the most robust chicken flavor, yet are extremely forgiving.
 Since chicken thighs are higher in fat than breasts, you can cook them longer (dare I say overcook them) while retaining a juicy interior texture.
 That means if you go to take a shower while your chicken is in the oven, and the timer beeps an extra 3-5 minutes, it’s not a big deal.

-Adding lemon slices and fresh herb sprigs is a quality control method, that allows you to season the chicken generously, then take some flavor away later.
+- Lemon Slices and Fresh Herb Sprigs – Using fresh herbs is a quality control method, that allows you to season the chicken generously, then take some flavor away later.
 You can always take away a few rosemary sprigs after you cook your chicken.
 However, if you sprinkle dried herbs over the entire surface of the chicken, and decide it’s too much, you are sort of stuck with it.

-As for salt and pepper, when you are dealing with poultry covered in skin, it’s kind of hard to mess it up.
+- Salt and Pepper – When you are dealing with poultry covered in skin, it’s kind of hard to mess it up.
 Feel free to sprinkle away!

 - Tongs – So you don’t have to touch the chicken.

 How To Cook Perfect Chicken Thighs In The Oven

 - Start by preheating the oven to 450 degrees F. The best crispy baked chicken thighs always starts on the stovetop and ends in the oven.

 - Set a 12-14 inch cast iron skillet on the stovetop over medium-high heat.
 Add the olive oil.